 Muslims don’t make a secret of anything in this pamphlet.
 You’re probably thinking, “Why haven’t I heard any of this before?”
 Part of the answer is that Muslims have done a great job of portraying themselves as victims of discrimination, screaming “RACISM” and “ISLAMOPHOBIA” whenever Islam is criticized, while simultaneously lying to us about the fundamentals of their faith.

 Equally disturbing, nowhere do I see the political courage to deny Islam First Amendment protection.
-In fact, the First Amendment is in danger being “abrogated” by efforts to label speaking the truth about Islam as “hate speech.” and to give Muslims special privileges in our schools, prisons and elsewhere.
+In fact, the First Amendment is in danger of being “abrogated” by efforts to label the truth about Islam as “hate speech,” and to give Muslims special privileges in our schools, prisons and elsewhere.
+We are cooperating in our own destruction, as noted in this mission statement from the Muslim Brotherhood:

 “The Ikhwan (Muslim Brotherhood) must understand that their work in America is a kind of grand jihad in eliminating and destroying the Western civilization from within and sabotaging its miserable house by their hands and the hands of the believers so that it is eliminated and God’s religion is made victorious over all other religions.”
 (15)